umbraco/UmbracoDocs/Reference/Routing/Request-Pipeline/outbound-pipeline.md

 The remaining nodes will be marked as colliding and will not have a URL generated.
 If you do try to fetch the URL of a node with a collision URL you will get an error string including the node ID (#err-1094) since this node does not currently have an active URL.
 This can happen if you use the umbracoUrlName property to override the generated URL of a node, or in some cases when having multiple root nodes without hostnames assigned.

-Keep in mind that this means publishing a un-published node with a conflicting URL, might change the active node being rendered on that specific URL in cases where the published node should now take priority according to sort order in the tree!
+Keep in mind that this means publishing a unpublished node with a conflicting URL, might change the active node being rendered on that specific URL in cases where the published node should now take priority according to sort order in the tree!

 ### A few more things
 **TODO: CHECK WITH IF THIS IS INTERPRETED CORRECTLY.
 Copied from page 42 of Stéphane's document.**